 A bad sensor can be diagnosed by measuring its resistance and watching for a change as the engine warms up.
 No change, or an open or closed reading would indicate a bad sensor.

-Used on both carbureted and fuel injected engines since 1981, the oxygen (O2) sensor is the key sensor in the fuel mixture feedback control loop.
+Used on fuel injected engines since 1981, the oxygen (O2) sensor is the key sensor in the fuel mixture feedback control loop.

 Mounted in the exhaust manifold, the O2 sensor monitors the amount of unburned oxygen in the exhaust.
 On many V6 and V8 engines, there are two such sensors (one for each bank of cylinders).